-If your aircraft is equipped with a Dynon Mode-S transponder, a certified GPS navigator, and that navigator is connected directly to the transponder to provide certified GPS position for ADS-B Out functionality, the appropriate ICAO Surveillance Equipment Code is "EB1".
+If your aircraft is equipped with a Dynon Mode-S transponder, a certified GPS navigator or SV-GPS-2020, the appropriate ICAO Surveillance Equipment Code is "EB1".
 The E adds ADS-B credit, and the B1 indicates that you are 1090 OUT.

-If you do not have a certified GPS navigator on board, but do have a Dynon Mode-S transponder, the appropriate ICAO Surveillance Equipment Code is "S".
+If you do not have a certified GPS navigator on board, but do have a Dynon Mode-S transponder, the appropriate ICAO Surveillance Equipment Code is "S."